Bylaws

 Subsection One: Executive Director

-The Executive Director shall be selected by the Organizing Committee, who shall submit their selection to the consideration of the Assembly.
-The Assembly shall vote up-down on the recommended Executive Director.
-If the Assembly rejects the selected Executive Director, the Organizing Committee shall select another candidate.
+The Executive Director shall be selected by the Organizing Committee.
+The Organizing Committee shall vote on the recommended Executive Director, for this to pass, a vote of three fourths(¾) in favor.
+If the Organizing Committee rejects the selected Executive Director, the Organizing Committee shall select another candidate.

 Subsection Two: Directors

-Directors shall be selected by the Organizing Committee and confirmed by the Executive Director.
-If the Executive Director refuses to second the selection, the Organizing Committee shall either select another candidate or override the Executive Director’s veto by unanimous vote for the current candidate.
+Directors shall be selected by the Executive Director and confirmed by the Organizing Committee by a simple majority vote .
+If the Organizing Committee refuses to second the selection, the Executive Director shall select another candidate.

 Subsection Three: Staff